📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Primary Audience Postgraduate students

-During her time here, the student was involved in sample preparation and extraction, where she played a prominent role in the development and validation of the extraction method and analysis.
+Results and Impact A PhD student from Thailand, who was in her final year, joined us at IGFS for six months to participate in the TRALSPEC-AI project and receive training from the Postdoc Fellow.
+Her contribution to the project was invaluable, especially in developing the confirmatory method that uses LC-MS/MS. During her stay, the student was involved in sample preparation and extraction.
 This required thorough research and discussion on several factors such as the choice of extraction solvent, extraction time, and clean-up.
 We also optimized the type of column and mobile phases for maximum efficiency.
-Two different instruments we employed to analyse the extracts, which resulted in huge data that will soon be published.
-The collaboration between the student and the Postdoc Fellow was highly successful, as it brought out more ideas and plans for Tralspec-Ai.
-The results obtained from their work were very promising and will undoubtedly contribute to the advancement of the project.
+We used two different instruments to analyse the extracts, resulting in massive data.
+A research article resulting from her stay is under review.
+The collaboration between the student and the Postdoc Fellow was highly successful, bringing out more ideas and plans for TRALSPEC-AI.
+The results obtained from their work were auspicious and will undoubtedly contribute to the project's advancement.

 Year(s) Of Engagement Activity 2023